Crianlarich railway station: History

-Since closure of the Callander and Oban Line east of Crianlarich in 1965 due to a landslide that submerged the railway in Glen Ogle, all trains to Oban have been routed up the West Highland Line as far as Crianlarich Upper station.
-They then join the remaining part of the Oban line by means of the link line, which had formerly been infrequently used.

-Crianlarich Lower station closed on 28 September 1965, and on 1 November 1965 the Upper station's name reverted to "Crianlarich".

 The late 19th century 13-bay brick engine shed still stands and Historic Scotland have designated it as a category C listed building.

 Freight facilities

 The area around the station is forested.
 The sidings on the west side of the station were used for loading timber until December 2008 when the carriage of Scottish timber by rail ceased in connection with the recession.
 As of June 2015, there is still no sign of the service being reinstated.
 Timber trains leaving the sidings at Crianlarich often paused at Arrochar and Tarbet to attach further wagons, the sidings at both stations are now used by the Area Civil Engineer for the storage of materials.

 Facilities

 The station is equipped with a tea room, a waiting room, benches, an accessible toilet and bike racks.
 Access to the platform is via a flight of stairs from a subway that runs underneath the tracks, from two car parks.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.